Sairaju-9/Loan_Elligibility_prediction/README.md

 ## Contribution

 Contributions are welcome!
 If you find any issues or have suggestions for improvement, feel free to open an issue or submit a pull request.
-Alternatively, you can access the web application online at http://sairaju.pythonanywhere.com/.
+Alternatively, you can access the web application online at [click here to open project](http://sairaju.pythonanywhere.com/).